wangjie212/TSSOS/docs/src/pop.md

 solve | Solve the SDP relaxation | true dualize | Solve the dual SDP problem | false
-Gram | Output Gram matrices | false solution | Extract an approximately optimal solution | false tol | Tolerance for certifying global optimality | 1e-4
+Gram | Output Gram matrices | false solution | Extract an optimal solution | false rtol | tolerance for rank | 1e-2
+gtol | tolerance for global optimality gap | 1e-2
+ftol | tolerance for feasibility | 1e-3

 ## Compute a locally optimal solution
 Moment-SOS relaxations provide lower bounds on the optimum of the polynomial optimization problem.
 As the complementary side, one could compute a locally optimal solution which provides an upper bound on the optimum of the polynomial optimization problem.
 The upper bound is useful in evaluating the quality (tightness) of those lower bounds provided by moment-SOS relaxations.
 In TSSOS, for a given polynomial optimization problem, a locally optimal solution could be obtained via the nonlinear programming solver [Ipopt](https://github.com/jump-dev/Ipopt.jl):